Antibodies 101: The Basics of Western Blotting

 (3) detected using antibodies.

 Figure 1: Overview of the Western blot process.
-Starting with a mixture of proteins, it is separated in a gel, transferred to a membrane, stained with antibodies, and visualized.
+The sample, a mixture of protein is separated in a gel, transferred to a membrane, stained with antibodies, and finally visualized.

 This process allows you to detect a single, specific protein within the complex mix derived from cells or tissues.
 Westerns are useful not only to detect the presence or absence of a protein, but can also determine if proteins are being up- or downregulated in a system, detect post-translational modifications, quantify protein levels relative to standards, detect the cellular location of proteins, and can be a readout for protein interaction studies such as immunoprecipitation and pull-down assays.